 What youβll learn

-Theorems and identities : Get familiar with theorems and identities which are often used in derivations.
+Theorems and identities : Get familiar with the identities and theorems which are used to derive formulations.

 Vector calculus identities